Product comparison · · 10 min read

 Cons

-Firebase Realtime Database and Firestore, both part of Google's Firebase platform, are NoSQL databases optimized for real-time synchronization.
-While not purely chat-focused, they are widely used to implement real-time messaging due to their flexibility and integration with Firebase’s ecosystem.
+Cloud Firestore, part of Google's Firebase platform, offers a NoSQL database optimized for real-time synchronization.
+While not purely chat-focused, it's widely used to implement real-time messaging due to its flexibility and integration with Firebase’s ecosystem.

 Pricing